 Shuttle for Loxahatchee River Paddle Out of Service

 There is currently no shuttle running from Jonathan Dickinson State Park to Riverbend Park.
-Anyone wanting to paddle the upper reached of the river, must arrange their own transportation or make their paddle round trip.
+Anyone wanting to paddle the upper reaches of the river must arrange their own shuttle transportation or make their paddle round-trip.

 Far upriver is the Trapper Nelson Interpretive Site, the restored homestead of a man who came to this area in the 1930s and lived off the land, trapping and selling furs.
 He became famous as the 'Wildman of the Loxahatchee,' opening his 'Trapper's Jungle Gardens and Wildlife Zoo' to the public.